A Lotte Data – Minecraft Data Pack

 • minecraft:infiniburn_overworld includes Nether gold ore and Nether quartz ore.

-• minecraft:occludes_vibration_signals includes moss blocks.
+• minecraft:occludes_vibration_signals includes moss blocks and pale moss blocks.

-• minecraft:overworld_carver_replaceables includes ice and snow blocks to fix MC‑16132 and MC‑260557.
+• minecraft:overworld_carver_replaceables includes ice to fix MC‑260557.

 • minecraft:sculk_replaceable includes magma blocks.